Hahkeye/task-master/README.md

 ![npm](./docs/npminstall.png)

 ## Usage
 Very simple to use first navigate to the folder where it was extracted to.
-Next run `node index`.
+Next run `npm start`.

 ![Step1](./docs/step1.png)